 The IDB is the Republic's single largest multilateral creditor.
-As of December 31, 2021, the Republic had debt outstanding to the IDB in an aggregate principal amount of US\$4.0 billion, representing 54.1% of the Republic's total multilateral debt and 11.6% of its total public sector external debt.
+As of December 31, 2022, the Republic had debt outstanding to the IDB in an aggregate principal amount of US\$4.0 billion, representing 52.5% of the Republic's total multilateral debt and 10.6% of its total public sector external debt.
 Loans from the IDB have been destined primarily for investment in projects relating to agriculture, the environment, rural development, education, social investment and financial sector reform, as well as for budgetary support.
-In 2021, net disbursements from the IDB (equal to disbursements minus principal a mortizations) totaled US\$113.4 million, while disbursements minus principal and interest amortizations resulted in net disbursements from the IDB of US\$178.8 million.
+In 2022, net disbursements from the IDB (equal to disbursements minus principal amortizations) totaled US\$20.1 million, while net payments, including interest and commissions, amounted to US\$118.9 million.

 (2) Unit of account used by the IMF.
-As of December 31, 2021, each SDR was equal to US\$1.399590.
+As of December 31, 2022, each SDR was equal to US\$1.330840.
 Sources: Ministry of Finance and Central Bank.